amanchandra333/amanchandra333.github.io/_posts/2016-12-07-assembling-a-multicopter.markdown

  *   Ensure your transmitter’s flight mode switch is set to “Stabilize Mode”.
   *  Arm your copter
    * Give a small amount of throttle.
 All motors should spin at about same speed and they should start at the same time.
 If the motors do not all start at the same time and spin at the same speed, the ESC’s are still not properly calibrated.
-*    Disarm your copter
+*    Disarm your copter.

 ---

 ## Flight Modes

-There are a few things you need to know about the flight modes in ArduCopter before we fly.
+There are a few things you need to know about the flight modes in ArduCopter before flying.

 * For flying manually without GPS, fly in STABILIZE mode.
 * For flying at a fixed height manually, use ALTITUDE HOLD mode.